Household Investments in Mutual Funds Surge to Record Rs 5.43 Lakh Crore — Rizz Jobs

 Household Investments in Mutual Funds Surge to Record Rs 5.43 Lakh Crore

-NEW DELHI20 May 2026
+MUMBAI20 May 2026

-Rizz Jobs News Desk·3 min read
+Rizz Jobs News Desk·2 min read

 Market Briefing

-Secondary market mutual fund flows, including ETFs, also rose sharply to Rs 30,885 crore in FY25 compared with Rs 9,783 crore in the previous year.
-Together, these flows contributed to the record Rs 5.43 lakh crore in mutual fund investments.
-The article by Dr. Prabhas Kumar Rath, Shyni Sunil, and Kalyani H highlighted that household savings through the Indian securities market sharply increased to a record Rs 6.91 lakh crore, nearly doubling from Rs 3.58 lakh crore in FY24.
+The article by Dr. Prabhas Kumar Rath, Shyni Sunil, and Kalyani H highlights that household savings through the Indian securities market increased to a record Rs 6.91 lakh crore, nearly doubling from Rs 3.58 lakh crore in FY24.
+This shift is attributed to a revised methodology by Sebi, capturing a broader set of investments.

 Background